m-abboud/FontVerter/README.md

 # FontVerter
-Java library for converting fonts.
+Java library for manipulating and converting various font formats.

 ## Currently supports
-Bare CFF -> OpenType/OTF and WOFF 1.0 & 2.0
+- Bare CFF** -> OpenType/OTF and WOFF 1.0 & 2.0

+- OpenType/OTF/TTF -> WOFF 1.0 & 2.0

+- WOFF 1.0 -> OpenType and WOFF 2.0

-(Bare CFFs are found in PDF files and can be used as an OTF's CFF table with extra conversion work)
+** Bare CFFs are found in PDF files and can be saved as .cff files.
+They can be used as an OTF's CFF table with extra conversion work.

-OpenType/OTF/TTF-> WOFF 1.0 & 2.0
+#### With PdfFontExctractor utility
+- Supports extracting PostScript Type0/Compsoite, Bare CFF and TTF fonts.
+- PdfFontExtractor will normalize TTF fonts to make sure they are valid in all major web browsers.

+##### Can only convert these types with PdfFontExtractor utility
-WOFF 1.0 -> OpenType and WOFF 2.0
+- PostScript Type0/Composite -> OpenType/TTF and WOFF 1 & 2

 ## Maven
     <dependencies>